Biziebrain/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit it will display the contents list of your current dir 2-bring me home changes the working directory to the user's home dir 3-listfiles display current fir contents in a long format
+1-listit it will display the contents list of your current dir 2-bring me home changes the working directory to the user's home dir 3-listfiles display current fir contents in a long format 4-listmorefiles will display all files including hidden files